Updated: May 2

 “Leave him, Saheb.
 He seems to be deaf and dumb.”

 I looked at the villager.
 He was staring at me as if giving me some message.

 Cargo pant’s grasped the hair on my neck, pulling them to straighten me, forcing me to look into those feral dark brown eyes.
 “Are you deaf and dumb?”
 His fingers dug into my neck.
 I nodded.

 He eased his hold.
 “Get that stole.
 Tear it into two.”
 Cargo pants instructed the villager.

-They tied me.
-One-piece over my eyes and another through my mouth.
+One-piece went over my eyes and another through my mouth.
 With a rope, they tied together my hands and legs.
 They left me on the ground.
 The sounds of the spade broke the silence of the forest.
 After a while, there was a pause in the digging.
-Then there was a thud.
-The spadework started again.
+A thud broke the eerie silence of the forest, and the spadework started again.
 My tears soaked the cloth.
+No amount of wiggling to free myself helped.
 The cloth in my mouth and the rope were hurting.
-Exhaustion got the better of me and I must have blacked out.
+Exhaustion got the better of me, and I must have blacked out.

 When I woke up, I found myself here.